jonnor/datascience-master/dat390/report.md

 Many of the techniques utilized for Acoustic Events can also be used within speech and music, and many methods were in fact adopted from these fields.

+The application of machine learning to sound and acoustic events can be found across many fields of scientific study and in many industries.

+`TODO: add references`

+In security, detection of acoustic events are used to alert security camera operators to potential

+In ecoacoustics, ...

+In structural analysis, acoustic emissions is used to detect delamination of concrete on bridges

+In domestic animal care, ...

+In predictive maintenance, ...

+In the smart home, acoustic sensors can detect and alert about baby crying or smoke alarm.

+In natural disaster management, early warning systems for landslides uses acoustic sensors

+In most application scenarios, sound is transmitted via the air.
+However there are fluid-borne sound (hydrophony) and structure-borne sounds and vibrations.
+Some sounds are below the audible frequency range for humans (infrasound) and some above (ultrasound).
+The techniques presented here should apply in general across these modalities.

+\newpage

 While a basic understanding of the human auditory system can be beneficial when developing machine hearing, coverage of Psychoacoustics will kept brief.
 Those interested in a detailed treatise on this subject can read [@].